fes7713/MovieLens/README.md

 | Keyword | Description
 ---- | ----
-| List view of movies | Length of maximum message
-| Movie Thumnails | Port number for server
-| Detailed view of movies | Size of connection buffer
+| List view of movies |  Show bunch of movies to users with card style.
+Card contains basic infomration of movie, title, release date and duration.
+Circle icon on bottom right of card show rating of movie.
+| Movie Thumnails | Thumbnail of movie is set to the background of cards so that user can easily identify movies and interact with it.
+| Detailed view of movies | User can go to detailed view from card view by clicking card in list view.
+Detailed view shows more information about the movie to user.
 | Related movies | Number of threads | Compulsary
+| Genre search | User can interfact with genre icons attached to each movie in detailed view.
+By clicking genre button of specific genre, user can search movies with the same genre information attached.
 | Tag search | Terminator charactor to close client
 | Keyword search | By typing keyword in search box located at the top of list view and middle of detailed view, users can search moviews by name.